-The ways in which artists and entertainers are changing culture in Saudi Arabia was discussed on a recent edition of the “MTSU On the Record” radio program.
+Artists’ and entertainers’ methods of changing culture in Saudi Arabia were the topic of discussion on a recent edition of the “MTSU On the Record” radio program.

 Foley’s book, “Changing Saudi Arabia: Art, Culture, and Society in the Kingdom,” chronicles how painters, sculptors, filmmakers and even stand-up comedians are expressing views that previously would have been considered taboo in Saudi society.